zk-org/zk/docs/editors-integration.md

     ```
     </details>

-`zk.new` returns a dictionary with the key `path` containing the absolute path to the newly created file.
+`zk.new` returns a dictionary with two properties:

+* `path` containing the absolute path to the created note.
+* `content` containing the raw content of the created note.

 #### `zk.list`